 Croagh Patrick, Co.
 Mayo

 Croagh Patrick was a sacred place long before the arrival of Christianity.
-It was regarded by the one of the principal site for the harvest of Lughnasa and women visited the summit to encourage fertility.
+It was regarded as one of the principal sites for the harvest of Lughnasa and women visited the summit to encourage fertility.

 Early Christian stories had Saint Patrick spending forty days and nights on the summit, banishing snakes, dragons and pagan demons.
 Currently, it is estimated that almost one million pilgrims make the climb to the summit each year with as many as 40,000 making the trek on the last Sunday in July, often barefoot as penance.